 Hannover is known for its international trade shows such as Hannover Messe, Agrithechnica or Ligna.
 Also, Hannover was hosting the first Expo in Germany in 2000 and many buildings are still in

 use for international events, concerts and congresses.
 And the city with a population of 500.000 people has more to offer than being Germanys largest trade show location.
 Half-timbered

 houses, the Leine castle and the museum buildings in the center show the long and rich history of this trade city.
 Also in the city center is the Maschsee, the cities blue heart and recreational

 Come and let's discover Hannover!

 Wiesbaden is a charming town known for its 19th century spa atmosphere and casino.
 It is situated at the river Rhein and is an ideal starting point for excursions into the unique region of Rheingau.
 The area is famous for its wines, manor houses and castles, as well as the fascinating view over the valley.

-Innsbruck is known as the “capital of the Alps”.
-The city is surrounded by several mountain chains which provides an impressive panorama for a city that has already hosted the Winter Olympic Games twice.
-Innsbruck is the perfect destination for winter and summer, for active incentives and meeting groups who want to enjoy the advantages of a city in the Alps.
+Innsbruck is especially known as a ski destination, with nine ski regions and over 280 kilometers of slope in close proximity.
+Innsbruck is the perfect destination for winter and summer, for active holidays and those who want to enjoy the advantages of a city in the Alps.

-The “Free and Hanseatic” City of Hamburg is the cultural und economic center of Northern Germany.
-Located on the river Elbe, the port of Hamburg is the second largest port in Europe and an important cruise harbor.
-Hamburg’s newest landmark is the Elbphilharmonie in the new built quarter 'HafenCity'.
+The “Free and Hanseatic” City of Hamburg is the second largest city in Germany.
+On the river Elbe, the port of Hamburg is the third largest port in Europe and an important cruise harbor.
+The city is young, trendy and cool and influenced by water.